 What to do with crazy chocolate cake

-This cake is traditionally served and is best as a snack cake, but I have made round 9″ cakes with this recipe and it’s great.
-As I mentioned before, it can be a little too moist and delicate for cupcakes, but you could still swing it.
-It’s just easier to eat with a fork!
+This cake is traditionally served and is best as a snack cake.
+As I mentioned before, it’s too moist and delicate for cupcakes or layered cakes.
+It’s just a lot easier and a lot less messy to eat with a fork!

 My absolute favorite topping is fresh whipped cream and it is divine.
 I highly recommend doing whipped cream for this one.
 The pairing is exquisite.
 If you want to take it over the top though, you could layer this with buttercream or ganache (which might push the envelope of chocolate-extreme, but someone needs to try this 😉 ).